rmunjal123/IRS-MR-2019-01-19-IS1PT-IND-RiteshMunjal-Enhanced_Mortgage_Loan_Process/README.md

 5. Open browser and go to http://localhost:8080/jbpm-console/kie-wb.jsp
 6. Login using role "wbadmin"
 7. Create New Workspace
-8. Import Project from Github link
+8. Download Project to local machine from Github link
+9. Import project to KIE Workspace
-9. Name the Project and click OK
+10. Name the Project and click OK
-10.Deploy Project
+11.Deploy Project